 1. Register your child for proper ID through your local police department.
 There are many police departments that are set up to receive vital information for children with disabilities in case they need to refer to it.

 2. Consider DNA registration.
 While many people debate on the topic of storing children’s DNA, I believe it can be a useful tool for identification.
-Certain companies, such as InVitro International, will story your child’s DNA for up to 18 years.
+Certain companies will even store your child’s DNA for up to 18 years.

 3. Keep your home protected.
 Keep your son or daughter’s bedroom close to yours, set alarms that notify you when someone opens the door or window, and set up sensor motion lights around the periphery of your house.